microsoft/WhatTheHack/xxx-FabricLakehouse/Coach/README.md

   - Student's Challenge Guide
 - `./Student/Resources`
   - Resource files, sample code, scripts, etc meant to be provided to students.
 (Must be packaged up by the coach and provided to students at start of event)

+## Other Fabric What The Hacks

+These WTHs are currently in development and will be released soon:
+- Fabric Datamesh
+- Fabric Realtime